Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: Introduction

-Interestingly, the above identities can be unified under one umbrella via a volume expression for a particular clipped hypercube.
-Before doing that, we make use of the following set-theoretic notation for the sake of convenience,
+Interestingly, all the above identities are unified under one umbrella via a volume expression for a particular clipped hypercube.
+Before showing this, we introduce the following set-theoretic notation for the sake of convenience,